-The BMP identifies the areas of vegetation retention and rehabilitation in the linear park to the north and east of stage 2 as being classified vegetation and the likely source of bushfire attack on the residential subdivision.
+The BMP identifies the areas of vegetation retention and rehabilitation in the linear park to the north and north-east of stage 3 as being classified vegetation and the likely source of bushfire attack.

 The radiant heat exposure model of bushfire attack from the linear park was prepared for the BMP and is provided in Appendix 2.
-It was used in this report to assign BAL ratings to the stage 2 lots shown in the approved subdivision plan in Appendix 1.
+It has been used in this report to assign BAL ratings to the stage 3 lots.